DataDog/hiring-engineers/answers.md

 ```

 - Change your check's collection interval so that it only submits the metric once every 45 seconds.
+- Bonus Question Can you change the collection interval without modifying the Python check file you created?

+I changed the collection interval for my_metric to 45 seconds by setting it in the check's yaml file.

 Contents of `my_metric.yaml`
 ```